vincentcai26/translationeer/README.md

 ## Hosting

-Although the hosted Saas of Translationeer is no longer being maintained, the last available version can be found at [translationeer.vercel.app](https://translationeer.vercel.app) free of charge.
+Although the hosted Saas of Translationeer is no longer being maintained, the last available version can be found at [translationeer.vercel.app](https://translationeer.vercel.app).
 You may choose to clone the repo onto your local system and use it in a web browser as well.
 Note that Translationeer is built using create-next-app and firebase, so follow the necessary steps to build and run your app and connect it to your own firestore database.
 Read more on this in the documentation.

 ## License